-July 9th 2025 started like any other day but things changed suddenly in the afternoon.
-Up to that point, a normal day of work, writing emails, phone calls, talking with clients, zoom calls, staring at my oversized monitor and later in the day treating myself to popcorn, an afternoon treat.
+July 9th 2025 started like any other day , writing emails, phone calls, talking with clients, zoom calls, staring at my oversized monitor and later in the day treating myself to popcorn, an afternoon treat.

 Being strong is for others